Buying solar panels for your home

 SA 6.0c

-Feed-in tariffs play a crucial role in determining your solar savings.
+Feed-in tariffs play a crucial role in determining your solar savings, though they are decreasing in value each year.
 The more you can self-consume your solar energy, the greater your savings will be.

 Your rooftop and property